jxtngx/lightning-lab/README.md

 The code that facilitaties building Torch nn.Modules, a Lightning Module, and Lightning Trainer is in `lightning_pod.core`.

-The code that facilitates raw data preprocessing, building a Torch Dataset, and Lightning DataModule is in `lightning_pod.pipeline`.
+The code that facilitates data preprocessing, building a Torch Dataset, and LightningDataModule is in `lightning_pod.pipeline`.

 The configs for Lightning cloud platform are in `.lightningai`.